BaronSam3di/Groovey-developer-Course/README.md

 `builders can write ot files for you among other controls.
 Ken Cousin suggests using hte tests from the open source language to understand the ways the different builders work.

-### http status codes
+## HTTP status codes

+These are codes that a call would return to give you status about the call we made

-1xx - Informational
+### 1xx - Informational

-2xx - Success
+### 2xx - Success
+- 200 - OK.
+Success
+- 201 - New resource was successfully created
+- 204 - Fulfilled request but No Content to return
-3xx - Redirection
+### 3xx - Redirection
+- 301 - Moved permanently - The resource has been moved to a new resource.
+- 304 - Not modified. the content is there but it has not changed
+- 307 - Temporary Redirect.
+Suggest repeating with a different URI.
-4xx - Client Error
+### 4xx - Client Error
+- 400 Bad request - Malformed syntax or Not understood
+- 401 Unauthorised - Authentication has failed.
+- 403 Forbidden - Legal request but you don't have permission so authentication is irrelevant
+- 404 Not Found - Could not find the requested resource
-5xx - Server Error
+### 5xx - Server Error
+- 500 Internal Server error - unexpected condition which prevented the server from fulfilling the request.
+- 502 Bad Gateway - the upstream server sent an invalid request.